National Park Service

-The Stones River Battlefield Museum is one of the first of 1966 Civil War battlefield museums to be refurbished.
-New interpretive devices were utilized to present the battle within the context of the Civil War, and its lasting impact on our nation.
+The Stones River Civil War Battlefield Museum in Murfreesboro, Tennessee is one of the first of 1966 National Park Service Civil War battlefield museums to have a complete exhibit remodel.
+Many new interpretive devices were utilized to present the battle in a more visually dramatic and engaging way.

 Two life-sized dioramas are featured in the exhibit.
 The first presents a soldier sitting next to his candle lit tent, writing in his journal.
 A motion sensor illuminates the candle and activates an audio reading of his pre-battle concerns.
 The second diorama includes a soldier figure loading a cannon—a weapon that proved tide-turning in the battle.